ssh-mitm/ssh-mitm/README.md

 ```

 The attack only applies when public-key authentication is available — password authentication is
-not affected and continues to work normally through the proxy.
+not affected and continues to work normally.

 <p align="center">
   <b>Talk at DeepSec 2021 — full explanation of the attack:</b><br/>